Last Updated: August 10, 2026

 Identify and Assign the Right Resources:

-• How would you ensure the resources you assign to project tasks are utilized for optimal performance and efficiency?
+How would you ensure that the resources you assign to project activities are used to achieve optimal performance and efficiency?

 Reassign Resources or Modify Activities Around Availability: